Incident Information

 Incident - High pathogenicity avian influenza H7 outbreak in poultry, Victoria – February 2025

-There have been no reports of wild bird deaths in relation to the HPAI H7 outbreak in Victoria.
-Wildlife Health Australia supports wild bird surveillance for avian influenza by coordinating the National Avian Influenza Wild Bird (NAIWB) Steering Group.
+There were no reports of mass wild bird deaths in relation to the 2025 H7 HPAI outbreaks in Victoria.
+HPAI has never been detected in free-ranging wild birds in Australia.
+Enhanced surveillance and monitoring of wild bird populations will continue.
+Wildlife Health Australia supports wild bird surveillance for avian influenza (AI) by coordinating the National Avian Influenza Wild Bird (NAIWB) Steering Group.
 NAIWB members regularly undertake testing of wild birds for avian influenza.
 Since 2005, over 154,000 tests have been undertaken and no HPAI viruses have been identified in Australian wild birds.
 This surveillance does continue to show presence of a wide range of low pathogenicity avian influenza (LPAI) virus strains in Australian wild birds, without signs of disease.
 Sometimes LPAI viruses can spill over from wild birds into poultry populations and may then mutate into HPAI strains within poultry.
-Worldwide, HPAI H7 viruses are very rarely detected in wild birds.
+Worldwide, H7 HPAI viruses are very rarely detected in wild birds.
 See also WHA update on avian influenza and wild birds, WHA Fact Sheet: Avian influenza and wild birds or Wild Bird Surveillance for more information.

 Any unusual illness or death in wild birds should be reported via the Emergency Animal Disease Hotline on 1800 675 888.